 Many people confuse causation and correlation.
 They don’t realize that an observed event or action may appear to cause another, when in reality the two events simply happen to coincide.
 This leads to humorous assertions that Nicolas Cage movie appearances are related to, and perhaps cause, pool drownings, or that ice cream sales cause more shark attacks.
 In the former case the data is purely coincidental while in the latter there is an underlying weather driver: during the summer ice cream sales are higher, and more people swim in the ocean, providing more targets for shark attacks.

 As scientists, doctors understand the difference.
-Patients’ improved health doesn’t automatically mean a drug treatment should be credited with success and claims that flu vaccine causes flu shouldn’t be believed without evidence.
-In all cases data should be carefully examined before causality is declared.
+Patients’ improved health doesn’t automatically mean a drug treatment should be credited with success; claims that flu vaccine causes flu shouldn’t be believed without evidence.
+In all cases data should be carefully examined before causality is established.

 Mistaking causation and correlation can be very damaging in the world of finance.
 We often buy stocks due to an incorrect assumption that we understand what drives their value.
 Subsequently, we’re disappointed to discover that the assumed relationship doesn’t hold and our investments lose value.
 In our complex financial markets, it’s possible to find many relationships between observed variables and stock price movements.
 The problem in most cases is that these relationships may be fleeting, or may reflect correlation but not causation.
 Nevertheless, our intuition leads us to assume causality, thereby putting our money at risk.